-If you are getting ready to dust of the camper or caravan for the upcoming holidays, here are out tips for how to prepare for your Christmas camping trip.
+If you are getting ready to dust off the camper or caravan for the upcoming holidays, here are out tips for how to prepare for your Christmas Holiday camping trip.

 1. Check for unwelcome residents

 In the lead up to your trip take the time to open up your van to check for things such as spiders, ants, cockroaches or snakes.
 I’d suggest going in armed with a can of bug spray and a broom, just in case.

 2. Clear everything out

 If your fridge has been closed up since your last trip, there is a chance it is now harbouring some nasty mould.
 Give is a once over before you power it up.
 Once it’s clean, turn it on to check everything is operating as it should be.